-A guide to problems, costs, maintenance and repair for your GMC Sierra 1500 Hybrid
+A guide to repairs, service, and maintenance costs for your GMC Sierra 1500 Hybrid

 my dealer told that gm had a bulletin on this but they could not fin today. the bang does not happen all the time. but can feel some under normal braking